-How many times did you hear Mr. Herbert W. Armstrong quote from John 6:44, "No man can come to Me, unless the Father who sent Me draws him; and I will raise him up at the last day."
+How many times did have we heard John 6:44, "No man can come to Me, unless the Father who sent Me draws him; and I will raise him up at the last day"?
 God is working something out in both these people's lives, and in the lives of millions of people who would come after them who would be touched by David, Hezekiah, Josiah, and all the kings of Judah.
 And of course, you cannot leave out the One whose life has touched us most deeply, Jesus Christ, who came from these two.
-And, "Her chance chanced upon the field of In-Him-is-Strength who is of the family of God-is-King."
+And we see written, "Her chance chanced upon the field of In-Him-is-Strength who is of the family of God-is-King."
 There was no chance at all in this.
 It was meant to be.
 God was working with these people bringing them together.

 Ruth 2:4 Now behold, Boaz came from Bethlehem,

 That is a good one!
 Let us put another name in there, Jesus Christ.